 The remedies expressly provided in Section 7 shall be the only private remedies for violations of this Act and no additional remedies shall be implied.
 The remedies available under Section 7 shall not be used in conjunction with or in addition to any other remedies available at law or in equity to duplicate recovery for the same element of economic damage.
-Further, in any civil action pleading both exemplary damages and the treble damages available in Section 7(c), plaintiff shall elect one or the other remedy, but not both, at the conclusion of the evidentiary phase of the trial.
+Further, in any civil action pleading both oil.org B/NCOILd exemplary damages and the treble damages available in Section 7(c), plaintiff shall elect one or the other remedy, but not both, at the conclusion of the evidentiary phase of the trial.

-However, nothing in this Act shall limit or abrogate any right of action which may exist in the absence of this Act, but no action based on such a right shall rely on this Act to establish a standard of conduct or for any other purpose.
+However, nothing in this Act shall limit or abrogate any right of action which would have may existed in the absence of this Act, but no action based on such a right shall rely on this Act to establish a standard of conduct or for any other purpose.